 THE SOUTHERN PLAINSMEN are members of The Southern Gospel Music Association (SGMA), The Bay Area Gospel Music Association (BAGMA), The South Texas Gospel Music Association (STGMA), The Southern & Country Gospel Music Association and The Costal Bend Gospel Music Association (CBGMA).
 Marcelle represents The Southern Plainsmen as 1st Vice President of The Southern Gospel Promoters Association (SGPA) and the group hosts several concerts each year in the West-Central Louisiana area.

 THE SOUTHERN PLAINSMEN have made several television appearances, including KNOE-TV’s “JUBILETTE’S GOSPEL SING”, in Monroe, Louisiana, Dan Diamond’s SUNDAY MORNING DOWN SOUTH, and WGGS-TV’s “NITELINE”, in Greenville, South Carolina, and many local cable stations throughout the South.
-The group has shared the stage with such groups as THE SOUTHERN ENVOYS, THE MID-SOUTH BOYS, THE CATHEDRAL QUARTET, THE SINGING AMERICANS, THE FLORIDA BOYS, REX NELON SINGERS, THE LE FEVRES, THE DIXIE ECHOES, THE NATIONS, WENDY BAGWELL & THE SUNLIGHTERS, THE ORIGINAL HINSONS, BO HINSON & PURPOSE, THE MC KAMEYS, THE MC GRUDERS, CHARLES JOHNSON and THE REVIVERS, THE PFEIFERS, PERFECT HEART, TERRY & SUSAN DAVIS, JEFF & SHERI EASTER, THE STEELES, THE KINGSMEN, GOLD CITY, JAMES BLACKWOOD & THE BLACKWOOD QUARTET, J. D. SUMNER & THE STAMPS, THE MARTINS, THE INSPIRATIONS, THE CECIL BLACKWOOD QUARTET, GREATER VISION, PHIL CROSS & POET VOICES, THE SQUIRE PARSON’S TRIO,THE SINGING ECHOES, HOVIE LISTER & THE STATESMEN, ED ENOCH & GOLDEN COVENANT, NAOMI & THE SEGOS, BRIAN FREE & ASSURANCE, THE MARK TRAMMELL TRIO, THE PERRYS, THE SOUTHMEN & THE GREENS, THE CHUCK WAGON GANG, RONNIE HINSON, TIM LOVELACE, THE BLACKWOOD BROTHERS, THE LE FEVRE QUARTET, and THE FREEMANS.
+The group has shared the stage with such groups as THE SOUTHERN ENVOYS, THE MID-SOUTH BOYS, THE CATHEDRAL QUARTET, THE SINGING AMERICANS, THE FLORIDA BOYS, REX NELON SINGERS, THE LE FEVRES, THE DIXIE ECHOES, THE NATIONS, WENDY BAGWELL & THE SUNLIGHTERS, THE ORIGINAL HINSONS, BO HINSON & PURPOSE, THE MC KAMEYS, THE MC GRUDERS, CHARLES JOHNSON and THE REVIVERS, THE PFEIFERS, PERFECT HEART, TERRY & SUSAN DAVIS, JEFF & SHERI EASTER, THE STEELES, THE KINGSMEN, GOLD CITY, JAMES BLACKWOOD & THE BLACKWOOD QUARTET, J. D. SUMNER & THE STAMPS, THE MARTINS, THE INSPIRATIONS, THE CECIL BLACKWOOD QUARTET, GREATER VISION, PHIL CROSS & POET VOICES, THE SQUIRE PARSON’S TRIO,THE SINGING ECHOES, HOVIE LISTER & THE STATESMEN, ED ENOCH & GOLDEN COVENANT, NAOMI & THE SEGOS, BRIAN FREE & ASSURANCE, THE MARK TRAMMELL TRIO, THE PERRYS, THE SOUTHMEN & THE GREENS, THE CHUCK WAGON GANG, RONNIE HINSON, TIM LOVELACE, THE BLACKWOOD BROTHERS, THE LE FEVRE QUARTET, THE FREEMANS, The Bowling Family, and 11th Hour.

 THE SOUTHERN PLAINSMEN have recorded with SWORD & SHIELD STUDIOS, Arlington, Texas, MARK FIVE STUDIOS, Greenville, South Carolina, SUMET-BURNET STUDIOS, Dallas, Texas, PRAET STUDIOS of Alexandria, Louisiana, and GOLD MINE STUDIOS of Gadsden, Alabama.